apache/incubator-brooklyn/brooklyn-docs/guide/start/managing.md

 For example
 {% highlight bash %}
-$ br app Tomcat ent tomcatServer config
+$ br application Tomcat entity tomcatServer config
 {% endhighlight %}
 runs the ```config``` command with application scope of ```Tomcat``` and entity scope of ```tomcatServer```.

+{:/comment}

 ## Next